Cybersix: Animated series

-Episode list

 Controversy with Dark Angel and lawsuit

 Meglia and Trillo filed a lawsuit against James Cameron, claiming that Dark Angel plagiarized the series.
 Trillo and Meglia accused the show of stealing most of the plot from the comic and most recognizable elements.
 In a 2007 interview, Trillo stated that he and Meglia dropped the lawsuit due to lack of financial resources, although the issue is still a matter of controversy.